lokasho/lifesensor-hardware/components/ecg_ads1292/docs/Development_ecg_ads1292.md

 But while testing the external analog input circuits, the signals saturated.
 The reason was, that the 2.4V internal reference was used, but the RLD pushes the potential to $V_{DDA} / 2 = 5V / 2 = 2.5V$, which is then outside  of the ADC range.
 It should therefore be noted that, when using 5V as analog supply voltage, the internal reference voltage must be set to 4V or the RLD reference voltage must be supplied from an external voltage devider that provides a voltage below 2.4V (ideally 1.2V).

+## ESP32 component driver
+The main IC ADS1292 needs to controlled from the ESP32 via SPI and several IO/interrupt lines.
+The following describes the development of the driver.

+To be continued.